Caravan Purchase Check-list:

 Pink stuff – To go in the flush system (read the back of the bottle for diluting instruction.

-Green stuff – same as blue but herbal and formaldehyde free.
+Green stuff – same as blue but herbal and more environmentally friendly.

 Chemical Toilet Roll – you may wish to purchase the chemical toilet-roll